Stockton Bus Accident Lawyer

 Although bus accident injuries are less common than car accidents, they can be extremely devastating.
 There are different types of bus accidents.
 It could involve a public bus where a government agency is liable for the damages, or the accident could involve a school bus.
 Other bus accidents may involve private charter buses.
 Regardless of the type of bus, when you or your children have been injured in a Stockton bus accident, then you will need an intrepid bus accident lawyer representing you so that you can get the compensation that you deserve.

 Parents put a lot of trust into the transportation system that their school district provides and in the drivers who transport their children.
 So it is devastating when a parent’s worst nightmare comes true, and they find out that their child has been involved in a school bus accident.
-At Brown & Gessell, we have years of experience in assisting our clients in recovering compensation and protecting their rights.
+At Brown & Gessell, our personal injury lawyers have years of experience in assisting our clients in recovering compensation and protecting their rights.

 The common types of injuries that occur due to bus accidents or school bus accidents are similar to other injuries caused by other types of motor vehicle accidents.
 However, the main difference between a car accident and an accident with a bus or school bus is that the heavier, larger vehicles will cause more damage.
 Bus accident injuries can be severe for this reason.